UPDATE: The camp has moved, the new location is Pontop Hall, Dipton, County Durham, DH9 9ED.

 Banks have removed most of the trees and an ancient hedgeline from where it plans to build the access road.
 This is the land where the camp lies.

-Banks say they want to work further on the access road at the end of March.
+Banks say they wanted to work further on the access road at the end of March, in late April they started to prepare the access road.

 The A692, has been blocked three times in the week to the 6th March by utility issues and a broken down car, twice needing traffic lights.
 Each time causing delays back to the Jolly Drovers roundabout and the junction with the A693.
 If Banks start to work on their access road then there will be huge traffic disruption, if Banks starts coaling there would be an increase of 64 HGV movements on the road a day.